conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 </form>
 ~~~

-Take note you will need to setup a route:
+You will then need to setup a route and controller if you haven't done so already.

 ~~~
 Route::post('/uploads', 'UploadController@store');
 ~~~

-Along with a controller called 'UploadController' for this form to submit to:
+And the controller names 'UploadController' for this form to submit to:

 ~~~
 $ php artisan make:controller UploadController